Nihaal2707/CityDynamics-Dashboard-via-MongoDb-Atlas/README.md

 ## **Project Overview**

-The Futuristic City Traffic Dashboard is designed to provide decision-makers with critical insights into traffic behavior.
+The CityDynamics Dashboard is designed to provide decision-makers with critical insights into traffic behavior.
 It evaluates various influencing factors like weather conditions, economic states, and vehicle types.
 This dashboard is built on MongoDB Atlas, a fully managed cloud database service that supports scalable data storage and robust analytics.

 ## Objectives